Accounting (Gr. Cert.) (30 credits)

 CACC 621 | Concepts of Financial Accounting. | 3 |

 Concepts of Financial Accounting.
-Terms offered: this course is not currently offered.
-Examination of accounting in a finance context, specifically, how to prepare, interpret, and make decisions based on accounting information, including the process of recording and reporting accounting transactions, the elements of financial statements, and the preparation of various financial statements. | ||
+Terms offered: Fall 2025, Winter 2026 Examination of accounting in a finance context, specifically, how to prepare, interpret, and make decisions based on accounting information, including the process of recording and reporting accounting transactions, the elements of financial statements, and the preparation of various financial statements. |

 Corequisite Courses (0-6 credits)